Scott Rogowsky: HQ Trivia

 In August 2017, Rogowsky began as the primary host of HQ Trivia, an app and trivia game.
 Following its launch, Rogowsky gained a significant cult following among the game's players.
 Rogowsky's catchphrase, "let's get down to the nitty-gritty," was spoken at least once each episode of HQ Trivia, and is a quote from the song "AC/DC Bag" by Phish.
 In 2019, Rogowsky joined DAZN and began hosting a sports program.
 A month later, it was confirmed that Scott had stopped hosting HQ Trivia.

 Later broadcasting career

 In March 2019, Rogowsky began co-hosting ChangeUp, a baseball program broadcast on the subscription video streaming network DAZN.
 A month later, it was confirmed that he had stopped hosting HQ Trivia due to an inability to organize a scheduling agreement around the two shows.
+ChangeUp was cancelled in July 2020.

 During the COVID-19 pandemic, Rogowsky hosted a livestreamed comedy show called "IsoLateNight" in which he interviewed other comedians in isolation.
 He sold some of his collection of vintage shirts to raise money for charities.
 Rogowsky was selected to host a web-based trivia game for the antacid brand TUMS during the broadcast of Super Bowl LVI.
 The show took place via the brand's Twitter account as the game was in progress.